 Both the Catholics and the Muslims portray Mary or Miriam (Maryam) as a perfect person.
 Sinless before God.
 In Catholicism, Mary is occasionally venerated to the point of Mary's worship.
-Now, that’s not all Catholics, just a fringe group that feels she should be equally worshipped as a co-saviour with Jesus.
+Now, that’s not all Catholics, just a fringe group that feels she should be equally worshipped as a co-savior with Jesus.
 In Islam, an entire chapter in the Quran is dedicated to telling Mary’s story.
-Mary Mother of Jesus is also the only woman mentioned in the Quran.
+Mary, the Mother of Jesus is also the only woman mentioned in the Quran.
 The Quran 10:94, also instructs people that need further theological guidance, to refer to the Christian Holy Bible and the Jewish Holy Scriptures.
 The Jewish scriptures are incomplete because they don’t have the New Testament.
 This means that the Quran itself testifies to the superiority of the Christian Holy Bible.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.”

 Christians, Catholics, and Muslim scripture all agree that Jesus is the Word of God and therefore Jesus is the Creator God of absolutely everything.
-Muslims will not admit to that but it is clearly written in the Quran 3:45-55.
+Muslims will not admit to that, but it is clearly written in the Quran 3:45-55.

 Mary Mother of Jesus in Catholicism

 The Catholic Church teaches that she was conceived without original sin, therefore receiving a higher level of veneration than all other saints.
-Catholic Mariology thus studies not only her life but also the veneration.
+Catholic Mariology thus studies not only her life but also her veneration.
 The Catholic church even places her above the original apostles.
 Some, even venerate her to the point of co-savior.
 They feel Mary and Jesus are required for salvation, even though the Bible clearly shares Jesus Christ alone is responsible for our salvation.
-Again, this is belief of a fringe group, but it is not Biblical.
+Again, this is the belief of a fringe group, but it is not Biblical.

 Mary Mother of Jesus in Islam

 The Quran, which refers to Mary 70 times and explicitly identifies her as the greatest of all women, "O Mary, God has chosen you, and purified you; He has chosen you above all the women of creation.”
-Qur'an 3:42 According to the Quran, divine grace surrounded Mary from birth, and as a young woman, she received a message from God through the archangel Gabriel that God had chosen her, purified her, and had preferred her above all the women of the worlds.
+Qur'an 3:42 According to the Quran, divine grace surrounded Mary from birth, and as a young woman, she received a message from God through the archangel Gabriel that God had chosen her, purified her, and preferred her above all the women of the world.

 Mary Mother of Jesus in Christianity